Lacunary sequences whose reciprocal sums represent all rational numbers in an interval: Introduction

 Even though property \eqref{eq:largejumps} might appear to collide with part \ref{itc} of Theorem \ref{thm01}, we can make up for ``large jumps'' by following them up with a large number of small ones, while still maintaining $\lambda$-lacunarity, as long as $\lambda<\Lambda/(\Lambda-1)$.
 After the proof of Theorem \ref{thm03}, which can be found in Section \ref{sec:thm03}, we will furthermore explain why this latter inequality is optimal; no such $\lambda$-lacunary sequence exists with $\lambda\geqslant \Lambda/(\Lambda-1)$.

-Let us mention that we were not able to fully characterize all sequences $n_1<n_2<\ldots$ of positive integers such that $P((1/n_i)_{i=1}^{\infty})$ contains all rational numbers from $[0,\sum_{i=1}^{\infty}1/n_i)$.
-Such a characterization seems to be out of reach of the ideas employed here, although inequality \ref{eq:neceint} below is a necessary requirement, while Theorem \ref{thm04} and Proposition \ref{prop:general} will provide us with sufficient conditions.
+Let us mention that we were not able to fully characterize all sequences $n_1<n_2<\cdots$ of positive integers such that $P((1/n_i)_{i=1}^{\infty})$ consists of all rational numbers contained in $[0,\sum_{i=1}^{\infty}1/n_i)$.
+Such a characterization seems to be out of reach of the ideas employed here.
+However, Inequality \eqref{eq:neceint} below is a necessary requirement, while Proposition \ref{prop:general} will provide us with sufficient conditions.
+For sequences of a special form defined below, Graham \cite{G64} actually did achieve one representability characterization, while Eppstein \cite{Epp21} recently proved a result of a similar nature.
+As these results notably relate to the approach we take in this paper, let us take a more detailed look at them.

+In \cite[Theorem 1]{Epp21} Eppstein showed that, if a subset $S$ of positive integers \begin{itemize} \item is closed under multiplication by $2$ (i.e., $2S\subseteq S$) and \item contains a multiple of each (odd) integer, \end{itemize} then $P((1/n)_{n\in S})$ is precisely $[0,\sum_{n\in S}1/n)\cap\mathbb{Q}$.\footnote{Here we are slightly abusing the notation and writing $P((x_n)_{n\in S})$ in the place of $P((x_{n_i})_{i=1}^{\infty})$, where $(n_i)_{i=1}^\infty$ is the strictly increasing sequence enumerating a set $S\subseteq\mathbb{N}$.} He then applied this result to resolve a conjecture of Sun \cite{Sun}, which states that every positive rational number can be written as a finite sum of unit fractions whose denominators are distinct practical numbers, which are positive integers $N$ such that every positive integer smaller than $N$ can be written as a sum of distinct divisors of $N$.

+Even though it seems that Eppstein's theorem cannot directly be applied to answer the aforementioned question of Bleicher and Erd\H{o}s, in its proof we do recognize similarity with some of the techniques employed here.
+In particular, using these techniques we are able to present a short alternative proof of Eppstein's theorem (see Theorem \ref{thm04} in the appendix).